fabianchua6/AZ-204/modern-quiz-app/content/questions/Application Insights.md

 ---

-Question: As a marketing analyst, you're tasked with determining how website performance and user characteristics are affecting sales conversions on your online store.
-Which feature in Azure Insights would you utilize to analyze these factors?

-- [ ] Users
-- [ ] Sessions
-- [ ] Events
-- [ ] Funnels
-- [ ] Cohorts
-- [x] Impact
-- [ ] Retention
-- [ ] User Flows

-Answer: Impact is the feature that helps you understand how different factors, such as load times and user properties, influence conversion rates in various parts of the app.
-It provides insights into what affects user behavior and conversion.

----

-Question: You're leading a team that's launching a new feature, and you want to analyze how different segments of users are interacting with it.
-Which Azure Insights feature would you use to group users based on their interaction with this new feature?

-- [ ] Users
-- [ ] Sessions
-- [ ] Events
-- [ ] Funnels
-- [x] Cohorts
-- [ ] Impact
-- [ ] Retention
-- [ ] User Flows

-Answer: Cohorts are used to group and analyze sets of users, sessions, events, or operations that have something in common.
-This feature helps in understanding specific groups or segments within the user base.

----

-Question: As a community manager for an online gaming platform, you want to understand player loyalty and how often they return to play after specific achievements or failures.
-Which Azure Insights feature would you employ to track this information?

-- [ ] Users
-- [ ] Sessions
-- [ ] Events
-- [ ] Funnels
-- [ ] Cohorts
-- [ ] Impact
-- [x] Retention
-- [ ] User Flows

-Answer: Retention is the feature that helps you understand how many users return to your app and how often they engage with specific tasks or goals.
-It provides insights into user loyalty and repeated engagement with the app.

----

-Question: You are a digital marketing manager and want to assess the impact of a recent marketing campaign on your website.
-You need to determine how many people used your application.
-Which Azure Insights feature would you use to analyze this information?

-- [x] Users
-- [ ] Sessions
-- [ ] Events
-- [ ] Funnels
-- [ ] Cohorts
-- [ ] Impact
-- [ ] Retention
-- [ ] User Flows

-Answer: Users helps you understand the number of people who have used your application.
-It provides insights into the demographics and interests of the users, allowing you to assess the reach of your campaign.

----

-Question: You're a UX designer working on improving the navigation of a content-rich website.
-You want to understand the paths users take through the site, where they tend to exit, and if there are any repetitive actions that might indicate a usability issue.
-Which Azure Insights feature would you use to analyze these navigation patterns?

-- [ ] Users
-- [ ] Sessions
-- [ ] Events
-- [ ] Funnels
-- [ ] Cohorts
-- [ ] Impact
-- [ ] Retention
-- [x] User Flows

-Answer: You would use the "User Flows" feature in Azure Insights to analyze these navigation patterns.

----

 Question: What is the primary purpose of the connection string in Application Insights?

 - [ ] Authenticates the Application Insights SDK